jrockett6/bevy_godot4/README.md

 The architecture in this crate mimics that of [bevy_godot](https://github.com/rand0m-cloud/bevy_godot), a similar crate for working with Godot 3 and GDNative.

-> **Warning**: This crate, along with GDExtension, are early in development.
-Take neccessary caution when using them for production projects.
+> **Warning**: This crate, along with GDExtension, are early in development and are not feature complete.
+Have caution when using them for production projects.

 ## Setup

-1. Follow the steps outlined in the [GDExtension setup](https://github.com/godot-rust/gdext#getting-started)
+1. Follow the steps outlined in the [GDExtension Getting Started](https://github.com/godot-rust/gdext#getting-started).

 2. Add this line to your cargo dependencies (along with the godot dependency from GDExtension setup):
 ```